 The type of venue can affect the frequency selection process.
 Here are some characteristics to keep in mind:

-Is the venue an indoor or outdoor facility?
+- Is the venue an indoor or outdoor facility?
 Because of their construction (steel and concrete), indoor venues sometimes provide attenuation of external signals that can interfere with wireless microphone operations.
-On the opposite side of the coin, outdoor venues can be more difficult due to direct exposure to TV broadcast signals.
+Outdoor venues can be more difficult due to direct exposure to TV broadcast signals.

 When planning frequency assignments, be sure to perform band planning for each category of equipment.
 For instance, best practice calls for operating personal monitor transmitters and intercom systems in different frequency ranges from microphones to prevent interference issues.

 Proper placement of antennas is critical to successful wireless systems on tours.
 Locating receiving antennas closer to the wireless microphones will help improve the desired to any undesired signals received ratio.
 While the ambient RF noise level will remain relatively constant throughout a venue, locating the receiving antennas closer to the microphone transmitters increases the received signal strength of the microphone transmitters (inverse square law), and in turn improves the desired signal-to-noise ratio.
 Also, personal monitor transmitting antennas should not be placed close to the wireless microphone receiving antennas.
 The rule of thumb is to maintain at least 15 - 20 feet of separation.
 This method minimizes chances for intermodulation distortion interference and receiver front end overload that can result in receiver de-sense, and resulting audio dropouts.